What is a Patient Information Leaflet and why is it useful?

 Avaxim contains ethanol, phenylalanine, potassium and sodium

-Avaxim contains 10 microgram phenylalanine in each 0.5ml dose which is equivalent to 0.17 microgram/kg for a 60 kg person.
+Avaxim contains 2 mg of alcohol (ethanol) in each 0.5 ml dose.
+The small amount of alcohol in this medicine will not have any noticeable effects Avaxim contains 10 microgram phenylalanine in each 0.5ml dose which is equivalent to 0.17 microgram/kg for a 60 kg person.
 Phenylalanine may be harmful if you have phenylketonuria (PKU), a rare genetic disorder in which phenylalanine builds up because the body cannot remove it properly.

 Avaxim contains less than 1mmol of potassium (39 mg) and sodium (23 mg) per dose, that is to say essentially ‘potassium-free’and ‘sodium-free’.